 Kayak, SUP, or Snorkel on Calm Water in Fajardo

 There is nothing better than enjoying the beautiful water around Fajardo.
 The water at Playa Ensenada Yegua is usually nice and calm, due to a coral reef, which makes the area perfect for kayaking, stand up paddleboarding (SUP), and even some snorkeling.
-If you don’t have your own gear, there are 2 companies right there on the beach that will rent gear to you.
+If you don’t have your own gear, there is a company right there on the beach that will rent gear to you.
 They even offer guided snorkel tours.
 We recently spent an afternoon checking it out.

 Getting Your Bearings

-There are 2 companies right at the malecon that offer kayaks and paddle boards for rent, snorkel equipment rentals, and guided snorkel tours.
+There is a company right at the malecon that offer kayaks and paddle boards for rent, snorkel equipment rentals, and guided snorkel tours.
 They also have other tours available, and you can contact them to find out about those.
 This is perfect way to enjoy the Fajardo water if you are active but don’t want to be part of the catamaran crowd.

 On a tour, you will experience and learn about nature, in an area a little less traveled.
 We were in the area after walking to La Zanja, so we decided to stay for some fun, rent some kayaks/paddleboards, and try snorkeling.

-Pirate Snorkel Shack Fajardo and Zúmbate Fun Rentals both offer guided snorkel tours (with equipment, tour guide / life guard, and flotation devices).
-I believe they are similarly priced.
-They both offer paddleboards and kayak rentals.
-If the weather or water conditions are bad, they may close … check their Facebook pages for updates.
+Pirate Snorkel Shack Fajardo offers guided snorkel tours (with equipment, tour guide / life guard, and flotation devices).
+They offer paddleboards and kayak rentals.
+If the weather or water conditions are bad, they may close … check their Facebook page for updates.

 Going Out on the Water